i2p/i2p.firefox/README.md

 Unix Support
 ------------

 **MOVED.
-DEPRECATION WARNING:** Most of this functionality has been moved to http://git.idk.i2p/idk/i2p.plugins.native which is more stable, easier to build and use, and easier to incorporate into other projects.
+DEPRECATION NOTICE:** Most of this functionality has been moved to http://git.idk.i2p/idk/i2p.plugins.native which is more stable, easier to build and use, and easier to incorporate into other projects.
 It is the better option for nearly every non-Windows case